How Miniature Motors Power Modern Medicine: From Insulin Pumps to Surgical Robots

 What is the future of miniature motors in medicine?

-The medical motors market is projected to reach ~$1.2 billion by 2027.
+The micro motor market overall is near $49.7 billion in 2025, with healthcare as the fastest-growing segment.
 Emerging frontiers include MEMS-based microactuators, wirelessly powered implantable drug delivery systems, sub-millimeter surgical microrobots for vascular navigation, and prosthetics with bidirectional sensory feedback through nerve interfaces.